What is Golfer’s Elbow?

 - Resisted finger and wrist bending produces pain,

-- Stretching of muscles on the front of forearm will produce pain.
+- Stretching of muscles on the front of the forearm will produce pain.

 Golfer’s elbow is caused by repeated injury to muscles (at its site, where it anchors on the inner aspect of elbow) that bends the wrist and fingers.
 It occurs as a result of excessive use or training of these muscles i.e. putting load more than the muscles can take.

 Physiotherapy treatment can effectively manage this condition.
-The Physiotherapist at Pain Free Physiotherapy Clinic will work on following areas to improve one’s condition-
+The Physiotherapist at Pain-Free Physiotherapy Clinic will work on the following areas to improve one’s condition-

 - Pain reduction.

 - Restoration of a normal joint range of motion and function.

 - Restoration of normal muscle length, strength, and movement patterns.